FreeRADIUS/freeradius-server/src/modules/proto_radius/notes.md

 ### NAT

 NAT mostly works.
 The main limitation left is that the client list is by source IP, and NOT by src/dst ip/port.
-So we probably need a *separate* rbtree for NATed clients.

-i.e. `src/main/client.c`, struct `radclient_list` has to have a `rbtree_t *nat`

-Which is used ONLY if `client->behind_nat == true`.

-and the rbtree callback function compares src/dst ip/port.

-Since all of the calls are abstracted behind `client_add()`, etc.  We can just update `client.c`, and have it all automagically work.

-The one caveat is we don't
+The solution is to keep track of ongoing sessions (src/dst IP/port).
+And then look up packets in THAT table / tree, first.
+If there's a match, send it over.
+Otherwise, don't.

 ### how it works